zio/zio-http/docs/concepts/middleware.md

 )
 ```

-For both of our example endpoints, our core business logic gets buried under boilerplate like this:
+For both of these endpoints, our core business logic gets buried under boilerplate like this:

 ```scala mdoc:invisible
 import zio.http._